libregraph/grapi/README.md

 #### Tests

 The kopano backend has integration tests, which require a running kopano-server without users with the DB backend to be used for testing.
-Tests can be run as following:
+Tests can be run as following and incluenced by KOPANO_SOCKET, KOPANO_SSLKEY_FILE and KOPANO_SSLKEY_PASS environment variables.

 ```
 make test-backend-kopano